scverse/scvi-tools/docs/user_guide/models/cytovi.md

    \mathbb{E}_{q_\eta(z_n \mid x_n)}\left[f_x\left( z_n, s_n \right) \right]
 $$

-By default we decode the reconstructed protein expression across all possible batches $S$ and return the mean, yielding a batch corrected version of the protein expression.
+By default, we decode the reconstructed protein expression across all possible batches $S$ and return the mean, yielding a batch-corrected version of the protein expression.

-In case of overlapping antibody panels, CytoVI by default returns protein expression of all markers $x_{n,\mathcal{U}}$, thereby effectively imputing missing proteins.
+In the case of overlapping antibody panels, CytoVI by default returns protein expression of all markers $x_{n,\mathcal{U}}$, thereby effectively imputing missing proteins.

 ### Differential expression
 Differential expression analysis is achieved with {func}`~scvi.external.CYTOVI.differential_expression`.
 CytoVI tests differences in magnitude of $f_x\left( z_n, s_n \right)$.
 More info is in {doc}`/user_guide/background/differential_expression`.